stevegt/grid-cli/v2/doc/220-graph.md

 ### Sequence Matching Graph Documentation

 #### 1. Overview
-A sequence-matching graph is a data structure designed to match input sequences to stored sequences by traversing nodes and edges.
+A sequence matching graph is a data structure designed to match input sequences to stored sequences by traversing nodes and edges.
 Each node and edge in the sequence-matching graph has specific compositions that facilitate efficient sequence matching.

 #### 2. Node Composition
 Each node in the sequence-matching graph contains the following components: